Free 2026 capital gains tax calculator

 $

-Net profit on the sale (proceeds − cost basis).
+Net profit on the sale (sale price minus what you paid).

 A simplified estimate of federal tax only, not tax advice.
 It uses 2026 bracket thresholds and treats your entry as taxable income after deductions.
 It does not include state or local taxes, the alternative minimum tax, the qualified small business stock exclusion, collectibles (28%) or unrecaptured §1250 (25%) rates, capital-loss carryovers, the interaction with credits and phase-outs, or how the gain itself can change other parts of your return.
 Confirm with a tax professional before acting.